jtsage/node-simple-osc-lib/README.md

 const oscMessage1 = new OSCMessage( '/hello' )
 const oscMessage2 = new OSCMessage( '/goodbye' )

-// Generate a timetag half a second into the future const timeTag = oscRegular.getTimeTagBufferFromDelta(0.5)

-const bundle = new OSCBundle(
+// With a timetag 50ms into the future const bundle = new OSCBundle(
-    [ oscMessage1, oscMessage2],
+    [oscMessage1, oscMessage2],
     '+50'
-)
+).buffer
 ```

+Time tag can be a date, a number of seconds since epoch, a time tag array, a positive number of milliseconds in the future (`+###`), or the special value false/null (the date right now), or the special value true (immediate processing [0,1])

 ### Decode an OSC Packet from receiving